aqaPayam/NakhBot/docs/domain/01-glossary.md

 A generated photo version that must exist before a profile photo becomes visible.

-MVP required variants are:
+For MVP, the only upload-time required variant is:

 * Thumbnail

+The thumbnail must be generated after the original image passes validation and is stored successfully.

-* Blurred preview
+Blurred preview is not an upload-time required variant.

 ### Failed Photo Upload

-An upload attempt where validation, object-storage upload, or required variant generation fails.
+An upload attempt where validation, object-storage upload, or required upload-time variant generation fails.

 A failed photo upload does not create a visible profile photo and does not count toward active photo limits.

+Failure to generate an on-demand blurred preview does not invalidate the original profile photo.

 ### Telegram File ID